brianc/node-postgres/README.md

 Usually I'll pop the code into the repo as a test.
 Hopefully the test fails.
 Then I make the test pass.
 Then everyone's happy!

 If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.
 I am usually available via google-talk at my github account public email address.

-I usually tweet about any important status updates or changes to node-postgres.
+I usually tweet about any important status updates or changes to node-postgres on twitter.
 Follow me [@briancarlson](https://twitter.com/briancarlson) to keep up to date.

 ## Extras

-node-postgres is by design _low level_ with the bare minimum of abstraction.
-These might help out:
+node-postgres is by design pretty light on abstractions.
+These are some handy modules we've been using over the years to complete the picture:

 - [brianc/node-pg-native](https://github.com/brianc/node-pg-native) - Simple interface abstraction on top of [libpq](https://github.com/brianc/node-libpq)
 - [brianc/node-pg-query-stream](https://github.com/brianc/node-pg-query-stream) - Query results from node-postgres as a readable (object) stream